Women’s rights activist charged for role in Polish protests

-The charges against Lempart include insulting public officials and causing an epidemiological threat for organizing protests during the coronavirus pandemic.
+The charges against her include insulting a police officer and causing an epidemiological threat for organizing protests during the coronavirus pandemic.
 Under Polish law, a person can face from six months to eight years of imprisonment for causing an epidemiological threat.

+Lempart was also charged with praising the vandalism of churches and the “malicious obstruction” of religious services after favorable comments in a radio interview about protesters who had sprayed paint on church facades and disrupted Masses during their protests.

 The protests erupted in October when the constitutional court ruled to ban abortions in the case of fetal defects, growing into the largest anti-government mass movement in Poland since communism fell more than 30 years ago.
 The ruling took effect in late January.